uncrustify/uncrustify/README.md

 You can open the command prompt (which is an interactive terminal window that allows you to run commands without it closing as soon as they exit) and run uncrustify.exe there.

+## Using uncrustify with vim
+Have a look [here]https://github.com/cofyc/vim-uncrustify